-22 The technical oversight group will consist of technical experts from relevant directorates of the ECOWAS Commission and other stakeholders including UN agencies.
+&lt;sup>25 The technical oversight group will consist of technical experts from relevant directorates of the ECOWAS Commission and other stakeholders including UN agencies.

-- Based on the identified critical gaps in the situational analysis, undertake key stakeholder consultations including with sectoral ministries and agencies, non-governmental organizations, private sector, development and humanitarian partners, including UN agencies, academia and civil society and community-based organizations working on macroeconomics in ECOWAS Member States, soliciting their full participation. - Based on the situation analysis and stakeholder consultations, explore ways in which macroeconomics can build and strengthen institutional and community resilience to shocks and stresses in the region to address humanitarian and development needs.
-This will include outlining key policy and programmatic elements for strengthening an enabling environment for macroeconomic resilience at the national and regional levels. - Based on the situational analysis, stakeholder consultation and above exploration, prepare a draft and revised chapter, and relevant section in the final executive summary on macroeconomic resilience in the document on the Regional Resilience Strategy for West Africa, which consolidates the findings from the tasks above.
-This draft and revised chapter must: - Include an overall stakeholder analysis and outline the role of and technical gaps to be bridged in ECOWAS Commission, other sub-regional organizations and regional partners for supporting countries and communities in resilience building. - Ensure that the strategy is risk-informed accounting for systemic and multidimensional aspects of risks, acknowledges varying vulnerabilities and risk exposure of communities in ECOWAS member states, and adequately capture the transboundary dimensions of resilience, shocks and stresses. - Recommend strategic sequencing and timing of programmatic interventions and prioritisation of resources and capacities for developing resilient macroeconomic frameworks.
+- Based on the identified critical gaps in the situational analysis, undertake key stakeholder consultations including with sectoral ministries and agencies, non-governmental organizations, private sector, development and humanitarian partners, including UN agencies, academia and civil society and community-based organizations working on gender and social inclusion issues in ECOWAS Member States, soliciting their full participation. - Based on the situation analysis and stakeholder consultations, explore ways in which gender and social inclusion, can build and strengthen institutional and community resilience to shocks and stresses in the region to address humanitarian and development needs, including outlining key elements for strengthening an enabling environment at the national and regional levels. - Based on the situational analysis, stakeholder consultation and above exploration, prepare a draft and revised chapter, and relevant section in the final executive summary on gender and social inclusion in the document on the Regional Resilience Strategy for West Africa, which consolidates the findings from the tasks above.
+This draft and revised chapter must: - Include an overall stakeholder analysis and outline the role of and technical gaps to be bridged in ECOWAS Commission, other sub-regional organizations and regional partners for supporting countries and communities in resilience building. - Ensure that the strategy is risk-informed accounting for systemic and multidimensional aspects of risks, acknowledges varying vulnerabilities and risk exposure of communities in ECOWAS member states, and adequately captures the transboundary dimensions of resilience, shocks and stresses. - Recommend strategic sequencing and timing of programmatic interventions and prioritisation of resources and capacities and ensure that gender and social inclusion considerations are interlinked in the programmatic component across other themes in the strategy document including addressing issues of equitable access to productive resources and viable employment opportunities that consider a life-cycle approach to women's economic empowerment.
+The recommendations must include ways to reduce adverse gendered coping strategies during shocks and stresses and ways in which women, girls and marginalized groups can exercise agency and influence decision-making processes.